Menace from the Deep: Plot

-Jones suggests using the window to signal Morse code to the shore to get help.
+Walker suggests using the window to signal Morse code to the shore to get help.
 ARP Warden Hodges spots it and rows out in a children's paddle boat to try to get them to switch it off.
 The boat sinks, and Hodges is stranded with the platoon.
 To calm him down, Walker gives him his bottle of whisky.
 Pike spots a crane game where the prize is chocolate.
 Frazer is the only one with pennies, but they fail at each attempt, so Walker steals some chocolate from inside the machine.
-Unfortunately, all but one are cardboard, to the great distaste of everybody – except Frazer, who quickly scoffs his genuine bar of chocolate.
+All but one are cardboard, to the great distaste of everybody – except Frazer, who quickly scoffs his genuine bar of chocolate.

 Late in the night, the platoon are woken to Hodges' drunken singing.
-Mainwaring orders him to "shut up", and after a brief struggle with the angry (and half-naked) Warden, Mainwaring comments to Wilson "Well what do you expect from a tradesman?"
+Mainwaring orders him to "shut up", and after a brief struggle with the angry (and half-naked) Warden, Mainwaring comments to Wilson "Well, what do you expect from a tradesman?"
 It is decided that Hodges should have the hammock so he can get some sleep.

 At about 5:45 am, Jones sees an unusual object through the floorboards, and alerts Mainwaring, who identifies it as a mine.
 They wake everybody up and they try to hook it.
 Hodges scoffs at their attempts and tries to hook it himself.
-However, he falls in the water again, and, since the mine turns out to be magnetic, has to remove his metal helmet to prevent it following him.
+However, he falls in the water again and, when the mine turns out to be magnetic, has to remove his metal helmet to prevent it following him.

 The platoon set up the Lewis Gun and fire at it with their rifles.
 However, they soon run out of ammo as the mine edges closer to Walmington.
 A soaking Hodges joins them and, using his expert bowling skills, manages to blow up the mine with a wooden boule.
 Mainwaring is impressed, and Wilson adds "He's even better with his clothes on."